ndcn/infer-subc/README.md

 ### <ins>Option B:</ins> [Notebooks](/docs/nbs/overview.md) 📚
 The primary purpose of the Juptyer notebooks are to walk step-by-step through each of the segementation workflows.
 We hope these notebooks provide a more easily accessible resource for those who are new to Python image analysis.
+The notebooks are also built to run segmentation and quantification on sample data, with more information being provided [here](sample_data\sample_data_info.md).
-*The notesbooks below include sets to segment a single image.
+*The notebooks below include sets to segment a single image.
 A batch processing workflow has not yet been created.*

 **Step 1️⃣: Identify a single cell of interest**